 Passport of Governor General Dr. Hans Frank

 Over the years, I have encountered numerous significant passports.
-However, very rarely have I come across one like this – belonging to a key Nazi criminal.
+However, seldom have I encountered one like this, belonging to a key Nazi criminal.
 This individual unleashed a reign of terror against the civilian population and actively participated in the mass murder of Jews and Poles in the occupied Poland “General Government” territory.
 Passport Governor Hans Frank

 This is the German NS passport of Dr. Hans Frank, Governor General of the General Government.
 At the Nuremberg trials, he was found guilty of war crimes and crimes against humanity and was executed.